samgladstone/reedsy-challenges/README.md

 See [Books SPA](4-books-spa).

+NB: You can duplicate the books in `/src/store/books.json` to see the paging working with many pages.

 ## 5. Bonus Question

 > When multiple users are collaborating on a document, collisions in their edits inevitably occur.
 Implement a module that can handle basic text update operations, and combine two colliding edits into a single operation.